ahicks92/fastnet/specification.md

 - `()` is for grouping, as usual.

 The rest of this specification demonstrates this language, which is mostly self-explanatory in practice.

+It should be noted that the strings can naively be used for DDOS attacks: send the encoder a sufficiently large packet and it will grind to a hault.
+This is not an issue in practice because of two things.
+First, the largest packet Fastnet sends is 500 bytes.
+Larger packets are not permitted, so a conforming implementation can assume that any larger packet is invalid.
+Second, extremely large UDP packets are unlikely to arrive at all even assuming they can be sent in the first place.

 ##Transports##